The Mystery of the Yellow Room: Reception

-John Dickson Carr, the master of locked-room mystery, has his detective Dr. Gideon Fell declare this the "best detective tale ever written", in his novel The Hollow Man (1935).
+John Dickson Carr, a writer of locked-room mysteries, has his detective Dr. Gideon Fell declare this the "best detective tale ever written", in his novel The Hollow Man (1935).

 Agatha Christie praised The Mystery of the Yellow Room through the mouthpiece of her detective Hercule Poirot in her 1963 novel The Clocks:

 And here is The Mystery of the Yellow Room.
 That - ah, that is really a classic!
 I approve of it from start to finish.
 Such a logical approach!
 There were criticisms of it, I remember, which said it was unfair.
 But it is not unfair, my dear Colin.
 No, no. Very nearly so, perhaps, but no not quite.
 There is the hair's breadth of difference.
 No. All through there is truth, concealed with a careful and cunning use of words.
 Everything should be clear at that supreme moment when the men meet at the angle of the three corridors."
 He laid it down reverently.
 "Definitely a masterpiece, and, I gather, almost forgotten nowadays.

 In a 1981 poll by Edward D. Hoch of 17 mystery writers and reviewers, this novel was voted the third-best locked-room mystery of all time, behind Hake Talbot's Rim of the Pit (1944) and John Dickson Carr's The Hollow Man (1935).

 The popular 1946 Japanese detective novel The Honjin Murders (本陣殺人事件, Honjin satsujin jiken) by Seishi Yokomizo refers to The Mystery of the Yellow Room numerous times, the narrator quipping that Leroux's novel "bears the closest resemblance" to the story recounted in the novel.

+The final episode of the 2025 Netflix miniseries The Residence is titled The Mystery of the Yellow Room and concludes the series with a locked-room murder deduction.